mrrobot16/tax-app-ui-v0/DEV_GUIDELINES.md

-# IRS Copilot Core Development Guidelines
+# TaxApp Core Development Guidelines

-Guidelines for the core development contributors on the IRS Copilot UI written to have a better understanding of IRS Copilot progress and coordination.
+Guidelines for the core development contributors on the TaxApp monorepo written to have a better understanding of TaxApp progress and coordination.
 Recommended read for new developers as part of onboarding.

 ### Issues management

 All planned features, bugs, and enhancements are represented as a Github issue with appropriate description, examples, and issue labels.

-Once created, issues can be brought into the [repository's "project"](https://github.com/orgs/XXX/projects/2), an automated kanban board consisting of columns that mark the issue status and can be _Unassigned_, _Assigned_, _In progress_ and _Done_. _Backlog_ column is used for keeping the available issues that are up for grabs and also when creating new tasks such as features, bug fixes or ideas.
+Once created, issues can be brought into the [repository's "project"](https://github.com/mrrobot16/tax-app-ui-v0/projects), an automated kanban board consisting of columns that mark the issue status and can be _Unassigned_, _Assigned_, _In progress_ and _Done_. _Backlog_ column is used for keeping the available issues that are up for grabs and also when creating new tasks such as features, bug fixes or ideas.

 ![Github project board](https://i.imgur.com/aLWa5HQ.png)